-Looks a bit better, having climbed from 9,750 five years ago to 17,596 today (an 80% increase over the 5 years, if my math is correct).
+Looks a bit better, having climbed from 9,750 five years ago to 17,596 today (an 80% increase over the five years, if my math is correct).

-The point is to avoid reacting to the daily gyrations, and avoid making unwise financial moves in a panic to short term moves.
+The point is to avoid reacting to the daily gyrations and avoid making unwise financial moves in a panic to short term moves.

 I don’t think now would be a good time to log in to my Vanguard or Personal Capital sites to see the carnage, so I won’t.

 Our cash cushion will continue to protect against short term withdrawal requirements.
-We’ll periodically “rebalance” by selling a bit of the “winners” and either building our cash reserve or investing in segments which have underperformed.
+We’ll periodically “re-balance” by selling a bit of the “winners” and either building our cash reserve or investing in segments which have underperformed.

 We won’t sell anything in a panic.

-Be patient, but rather than sell at the bottom, you should consider the opposite (buy low, sell high – easier than it sounds, but it really is the way to do things)
+Be patient, but rather than sell at the bottom, you should consider the opposite (buy low, sell high – more straightforward than it sounds, but it is the way to do things)

 The main points are these:

 Maintain a healthy cash reserve when times are good, to weather the bad times.

-- Develop a long term asset allocation strategy (how much in bonds, stocks, REITS, etc), and check it regularly (Personal Capital is great for this, as they’ll automatically calculate your asset allocation and show it in graphical format).
+Develop a long term asset allocation strategy (how much in bonds, stocks, REITs, etc.), and check it regularly (Personal Capital is great for this, as they’ll automatically calculate your asset allocation and show it in graphical format).

 Don’t try to time the market, but also don’t ignore it.
 Monitor things and consider putting a bit more in cash when the markets look “frothy” (fortunately, we’ve moved our cash allocation a bit higher over the past 18 months as the market appeared a bit over-heated).
 Don’t sell AFTER a correction, that’s when you should consider buying.

 Make small, incremental moves.
 Repeat a month or two later if necessary.

-- Nothing drastic at any one time.
+Nothing drastic at any one time.

 Control what you can control, and don’t worry about those things you can’t control.

-I keep my perspective on the bigger picture, and realize that even if the market collapses, we have a lot to be thankful for and our needs will be met (if not our wants).
+I keep my perspective on the bigger picture and realize that even if the market collapses, we have a lot to be thankful for and our needs will be met (if not our wants).
 Have a contingency plan (for my family, that means we could always decide to have me stay in the workplace a bit longer than “ideal”, but we’ll do it if necessary.